Johnnydaboy/IronManBot/README.md

 !ironman # #
 // Returns you a random team comp between # & # that adds up to #

-Additional settings:

--f
+Additional settings: !ironman [] [] [] (Tac it on to any of the above commands)

+-h
-// Forces a high tier character in your team comp
+//Forces a high tier character in your team comp

+-m
+//Forces a mid tier character in your team comp

+-l
+//Forces a low tier character in your team comp